-Depreciation expense, including amortization expense on capital leases, was \$51.0 million, \$26.9 million and \$17.0 million for the years ended December 31, 2015, 2014 and 2013, respectively.
-At December 31, 2015 and 2014, accumulated depreciation and amortization includes \$3.3 million and \$3.4 million, respectively, related to assets acquired under capital leases.
+Depreciation expense, including amortization expense on capital leases, was \$58.9 million, \$51.0 million and \$26.9 million for the years ended December 31, 2016, 2015 and 2014, respectively.
+At December 31, 2016 and 2015, accumulated depreciation and amortization includes \$2.9 million and \$3.3 million, respectively, related to assets acquired under capital leases.

-During the year ended December 31, 2015, Mountaineer submitted \$3.9 million for reimbursement from the West Virginia Racing Commission for capital expenditures of which \$1.3 million has been reimbursed in 2015.
+During the year ended December 31, 2016, the West Virginia Racing Commission reimbursed Mountaineer \$0.7 million for capital expenditures in 2016.
 These reimbursement amounts were applied against the applicable acquisition costs, which resulted in corresponding adjustments to the basis of the capitalized fixed assets.
 These reimbursements, which are reflected within investing activities in our accompanying consolidated statement of cash flows, did not have a material impact on our consolidated financial statements.
 Future reimbursements from the West Virginia Racing Commission are subject to the availability of racing funds.

 In addition to the racing funds discussed above, Mountaineer also participates in a modernization fund which provides for reimbursement from amounts paid to the West Virginia Lottery Commission of \$1 for each \$2 expended for certain qualifying capital expenditures having a useful life of more than three years and placed into service after July 1, 2011.
 Qualifying capital expenditures include the purchase of slot machines and related equipment to the extent such slot machines are retained by Mountaineer at its West Virginia location for not less than five years.
 Any unexpended balance from a given fiscal year will be available for one additional fiscal year, after which time the remaining unused balance carried forward will be forfeited.
-As of December 31, 2015, Mountaineer remains eligible for \$3.0 million under annual modernization fund grants that expire in varying dates through June 30, 2017.
-We can make no assurances Mountaineer will be able to make qualifying capital expenditures sufficient to receive reimbursement of the available funds prior to their expiration nor that the modernization funds will continue to be available.
+During the year ended December 31, 2016, Mountaineer was reimbursed \$3.5 million on qualified capital expenditures.
+As of December 31, 2016, Mountaineer remains eligible for \$3.4 million under annual modernization fund grants that expire in varying dates through June 30, 2018.
+We can make no assurances Mountaineer will be able to make qualifying capital expenditures purchases sufficient to receive reimbursement of the available funds prior to their expiration nor that the modernization funds will continue to be available.